PRECIOUS-Gold hits two-week high as dollar falls after G20 trade message

 LONDON, March 20 Gold prices scaled a two-week

-peak on Monday as the dollar slid to a six-week low after a G20
+peak on Monday as the dollar slumped to a six-week low after a

 "Overall the geopolitical outlook still points to several